 if hasattr(self.__wrapped__, 'close'):

-duration = default_timer() - self._self_start
+self.__wrapped__.close()duration = default_timer() - self._self_start

 def timed_wsgi_application1(wrapped, instance, args, kwargs):

-name = wrapped.__name__
+name = wrapped.__name__start = default_timer()

-print('start', name)
+print('start', name)try:

-return WSGIApplicationIterable1(wrapped(*args, **kwargs), name, start)
+return WSGIApplicationIterable1(wrapped(*args, **kwargs), name, start)except:

 duration = default_timer() - start